DamengRandom/damengrandom-portfolio/DEPLOYMENT.md

   - Found in your Vercel project settings
   - Or run `vercel project ls` in your terminal

+### 2.1 Repository Variables

+Add the following repository variable (Settings → Secrets and variables → Actions → Variables):

+- **PRODUCTION_URL**: The public production URL of your site, for example `https://yourdomain.com` or `https://your-project.vercel.app`.
+This is used by the CI workflow to run a post-deploy health check.

 ### 3. Workflow Triggers

 The CI/CD pipeline will automatically run on: